 Chatbots rely on machine learning algorithms, so they constantly learn and become smarter and more reliable by the day.

 AI-based chatbots may eventually replace humans as the first support line.
 According to Gartner, chatbots will be handling around 85% of customer service interactions by 2020.
-As a result, the financial industry can expect a 22% reduction in support costs as a result of using AI.

 Wells Fargo was the first American bank to pilot an AI-based financial assistant project.
 They released a chatbot operating through Facebook Messenger.
 Customers were able to communicate with the chatbot directly on social media through their desktop or mobile devices.
 They could ask this financial assistant about their spending, account balance, the location of the nearest ATM, and other trivial questions.
 “Very happy to help,” the assistant would say at the end of the conversation, mimicking human interaction.